Top 10 Ways to Eat Well & Spend Less

 9. Eat Eggs.
 Of course they should be free range or organic but eggs are full of vitamins, high in proteins but low in price.
 Eat them just lightly cooked for maximum benefit.
 Great for breakfast and you can alternate with your own homemade muesli made with a big box of raw oats as the basis and add other ingredients like dried fruit, sunflower seeds and more.

 10. How you store in your fridge can make a difference to your costs.
 Go to this link for some great ideas on how you can save money while keeping your food in the fridge at optimum freshness.
-You can find out more from this site.

 Eating healthily means lowered disease risks, increases your productivity and gives you more energy.
 Eating well and spending less means a win/win situation.